 YES!
 The transfer of securities can give you major tax advantages over a donation of cash.
 You receive a tax deduction for the full value of the stock at the time of donation (not just the amount you paid for the stock) if you held the stock for at least one year.
 In addition, you avoid paying capital gains tax, and you do not pay commissions for selling the stock.
 To find out more about making a stock donation, contact our Executive Director at 650-690-0370.

-The PACF grants committee is composed of all PACF Board members and some PACF Advisory Board members.
-Members of the grants committee thoughtfully and carefully review each application for financial soundness, clarity of purpose, and merit.
+Grantees are selected by the PACF Grants Committee, which is composed of our Board of Directors, select Advisory Board members and PACF’s Executive Director.
+Members of the grants committee review each application received for community impact, financial soundness, and clarity of purpose.
 Group meetings are held to analyze and evaluate both the organization and the grant proposal.
 Sometimes site visits or meetings with applicants are held.
 In May, a slate of grantees is proposed to the Board of Directors and is discussed and voted on.

 An endowment fund is a permanent, self-sustaining source of funding.
 Endowment assets are invested.
 Each year a percentage of the fund is paid out to support PACF’s annual grantmaking cycle, and any earnings in excess of this distribution are used to build the fund’s market value.
 In this way, an endowment fund can grow and provide support for its designated purpose in perpetuity.